 This keeps everything sounding crystal clear and ear-pleasingly perfect.

-You’ll also be able to establish a solid connection between your recording device and microphone, thanks to the male and female connectors.
+Thanks to the male and female connectors, you’ll also be able to establish a solid connection between your recording device and microphone.

 - Constructed from 100% 4N pure oxygen-free copper that is highly durable